facebookarchive/draft-js/docs/APIReference-Modifier.md

 `ContentState` object.

 This method will replace the "target" range with the fragment.

+If the fragment to be inserted is a single block, by default it acquires the type of the target block.
+Passing `true` to `forceTypeOverride` will use the type of block to be inserted instead.

 Example: When pasting content, we convert the paste into a fragment to be inserted into the editor, then use this method to add it.